balena-io/docs/pages/i2c-and-spi.md

 ## SPI

-SPI is enabled by default and should work out of the box with spi node module [here][https://www.npmjs.com/package/spi].
+SPI is enabled by default and should work out of the box with the [spi node module][spi-npm].

 For an example of this, check our this project: [digitiser][digitiser-link].